Because He's My Friend: Production

 Ralph Nelson signed to direct in July.

 Shooting took place in Sydney starting August 15 through to October 1977 over six weeks.
 Scenes were shot at Karonga House Special School in Epping in August.
 Permission had been obtained from the Subnormal Children's Welfare Association.
 The association was happy to co-operate because the activity of the film unit would be good therapy for children.

 Jack Thompson filmed his scenes while on a break shooting his role in The Chant of Jimmie Blacksmith.
+It was one of many films he made around this time where he supported American stars.

 Reception

 The critic from the Sydney Morning Herald said the character of the son was "winning and repulsive at the same time."

 Another reviewer for the same paper called it " warm, touching and utterly honest... a darned good movie, and its climax will not disappoint you."

 Warwick Poulsen's performance earned him a Logie for Best Performance by a Juvenile.